50 Tourist Traps That Locals Still Love

 This popular attraction on Oahu's North Shore aims to show visitors what life used to be like for islanders in the South Pacific, with 42 acres of lush rainforest and cultural demonstrations based on differing island cultures taking place throughout the day.
 Each day ends with a luau feast and a fire-spinning, storytelling show called Ha: Breath of Life.

-Recently called the "worst tourist trap" in Texas, this landmark of the Texas Revolution is visited by more than 2.5 million people each year.
+This landmark of the Texas Revolution is visited by more than 2.5 million people each year.
 Free to visit, the several remaining structures are fully supported by donations and proceeds from the gift shop.
-The historic site in downtown San Antonio is conveniently located near the River Walk and is widely hailed a must-see in TripAdvisor reviews.
+The historic site in downtown San Antonio is conveniently located near the River Walk and is widely hailed as a must-see attraction in TripAdvisor reviews.

 Though the Kentucky Bourbon Trail became recognized as such only recently, the route still leads motorists through rich pockets of Southern history on its way between many of the nation's most celebrated bourbon distilleries.
 Visitors and locals can both enjoy limestone falls and other natural scenery in between guided tours and whiskey tastings from distillers such as Evan Williams, Jim Beam, Maker's Mark, and Bulleit.